 Uses of Funds: Title II, Part D (Educational Technology) and Title V, Part A (Innovative Programs) have been eliminated and replaced with Title IV, Part A - Student Support and Academic Enrichment.

 The purpose of these programs is to provide financial assistance to rural LEAs to assist them in improving student outcomes.
-Applicants do not compete but rather are entitled to funds if they meet basic eligibility requirements.
+Applicants do not compete, but rather are entitled to funds if they meet basic eligibility requirements.
 Eligibility is restricted by statute.
 Awards are issued annually directly to eligible LEAs on a formula basis.

 Basics of REAP Eligibility